-Dave is the Chief Operating Officer of the Fremont Group and the President of the Fremont Group Foundation.
+Dave is the President of both the Fremont Group and the Fremont Group Foundation.
 Dave serves as the President of the Boards of the Princeton University Rowing Association and Oakland Strokes Rowing Club.
 He also is a Board member of the William & Mary Foundation.

 Anita DeFrantz, Olympic rower, member of the International Olympic Committee, and twice Vice-President of International Rowing Federation